 - Drive to the end of Highway 138 – just to see what lies there.

-- Head for the Gaspe Peninsula.
+- Head for the Gaspé Peninsula.
 Poke about in the small fishing villages.
-Hike to the top of Mt.
-Jacques Cartier and look for caribou.
-Hike to the tip of Forillon National Park.
+Hike to the top of Le Mont Albert and look for caribou or hike to the tip of Forillon National Park.
 Photograph Percé Rock.

 - Bike the Green Route through the Eastern Townships.